Kachi-Okorie/codingchallenge/README.md

 # About the Challenge

-This challenge is a toy robot challenge which requires the developer to create an application that simulates the movement of a toy robot on a square tabletop  of dimensions 5 x 5.
+This challenge is a toy robot challenge which requires me to create an application that simulates the movement of a toy robot on a square tabletop  of dimensions 5 x 5.

 ## Task Requirements